grafana/tallycat-hackathon14/README.md

 ## ❓ Why observability needs data governance

 Modern observability pipelines produce huge amounts of telemetry.
-But most teams can’t answer basic questions like:
+But most teams can't answer basic questions like:

 - What telemetry are we emitting?
 - Which fields are actually used?